probot/probot/docs/extensions.md

 ## Community Created Extensions

 [probot-messages](https://github.com/dessant/probot-messages) was created by [@dessant](https://github.com/dessant) to deliver messages that require user action to ensure the correct operation of the app.
-Check it and some code samples out [here](https://github.com/dessant/probot-messages) to see it in action.